sanjaykatla/Notes/designing-data-intensive-applications/part-1/chapter-3/1_datastructure_that_power_your_db.md

 that you can use, such as red-black trees or AVL trees [2].
 * With these data structures, you can insert keys in any order and read them back in sorted order
+* We can now make our storage engine work as follows:

+#### Mem-table
+* When a write comes in, add it to an in-memory balanced tree data structure (for example, a red-black tree).
+This in-memory tree is sometimes called a memtable.
+* When the memtable gets bigger than some threshold—typically a few megabytes—write it out to disk as an SSTable file.
+* This can be done efficiently because the tree already maintains the key-value pairs sorted by key.
+* The new SSTable file becomes the most recent segment of the database
+* While the SSTable is being written out to disk, writes can continue to a new memtable instance

+#### Cons
 * It only suffers from one problem: if the database crashes, the most recent writes (which are in th e memtable but not yet written out to disk) are lost
+  * In order to avoid that problem, we can keep a separate log on disk to which every write is immediately appended, just like in the previous section.
+  * That log is not in sorted order, but that doesn’t matter, because its only purpose is to restore the memtable after a crash

 ## Making an LSM-tree out of SSTables
 * The algorithm described here is essentially what is used in LevelDB [6] and RocksDB